camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 ergonomically from Rust is a critical part of many major corporation's memory safety roadmaps.
-Delaying this functionality by three years may force undesirable choices like depending on non-portable undefined behavior for interop or strong push to rewrite existing C++ code that works just fine.
+Delaying this functionality by three years may force undesirable choices like depending on non-portable undefined behavior for interop or a strong push to rewrite existing C++ code that works just fine.
 This is a lose-lose situation.

 == Should this _replace_ `trivially_relocate` instead of compliment it?

-It could be argued that because `std::trivially_relocate` can be implemented in terms of `std::restart_lifetime` and `std::relocate` covers the common use-cases, `std::trivially_relocate` needn't be included in the standard library.
+It has been argued that because `std::trivially_relocate` can be implemented in terms of `std::restart_lifetime`, and `std::relocate` covers the common use-cases, `std::trivially_relocate` needn't be included in the standard library.

 We disagree with this assertion. `std::trivially_relocate` has legimite use